Battlbox

 Essential Skills for Survival in the Wild

-Fire provides warmth, a means to cook food, and a way to signal for help.
-Learn various fire-starting techniques, such as using flint and steel, friction methods, or even modern fire starters.
+2. Fire Making: Fire provides warmth, cooking capability, and a signal for help.
+Master flint and steel, friction methods, and modern fire starters.

 Recommended Gear and Resources